About this course

 What will I learn?

-- Students are acquainted with the concepts of modelling and simulation from an interdisciplinary point of view.
+- You will be acquainted with the concepts of modelling and simulation from an interdisciplinary point of view.

-- Students are able to implement and simulate models using MATLAB/Simulink.
+- You will be able to implement and simulate models using MATLAB®.

-- Enthusiastic students with only rudimentary programming knowledge acquire an understanding of the basic MATLAB programming
+- If you are an enthusiastic student with only rudimentary programming knowledge you can acquire an understanding of basic MATLAB programming.

 What do I have to know?

-MATLAB is commercial software.
-As a result of support from MathWorks, students will be granted a downloadable license to MATLAB and Simulink for the duration of the course.
+The course will be taught on an academic level for undergraduate students.
+Therefore, Mathematics and Physics knowledge of at least secondary education level as well as programming knowledge is a prerequisite.
+MATLAB® is commercial software.
+As a result of support from MathWorks, students will be granted a downloadable license to MATLAB® for the duration of the course.